qmk/qmk_userspace/README.md

 ## Features

+### Build Non-Tree Keyboards

+- Extended the [qmk/.github](https://github.com/qmk/.github) userspace build actions to build non-tree qmk keyboards (e.g. Barbellboards Rollow).
+This works by copying keyboard definitions from the userspace to the qmk_firmware keyboards folder in the container.
+The list of keyboards to copy are defined in `qmk_nontree.json`

 ### Layout Wrapper Macros

 A single keymap layout can be shared with multiple keyboards by using C preprocessor macros.
 These macros are referenced in the keyboard JSON files, and the build process will expand them into a transient keymap.c file during compile time.